IBM/build-a-time-series-model-using-fp-predict-plus/README.md

 ### Create a new Time-Series Job

-* Login to your FP Predict + Operator
+* Login to your FP Predict Plus Operator by launching it.

 ![](doc/src/images/login.png)